LingBlackSama/LB-Connection/README.md

 It works as same as `RemoteEvent:FireServer()/RemoteEvent:FireClient()` but the callback use the `LBConnection.CallBack`

 Advantage:
-- No need to create a new `RemoteEvent` for firing the `RemoteEvent`
+- No need to create a new `RemoteEvent` for firing
 - More convenient

 ## LBConnection.FireDistance